AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/use-templates.md

 ## Template elements

 A template is a set of instructions defined with HTML and inline CSS that can be used to produce an Email, social ad, or a display ad experience.
+Template elements provide the structure for content creation.

-The following is a list of elements that are used in templates and some details about their characteristics.
+The following is a list of elements that are used in templates and some details about their characteristics:

 - **Preheader**